 The term "tree nuts" also has limited meaning, as the foods that we consume from these plants come from a wide variety of different botanical families such as Rosaceae (almonds), Anacardiaceae (cashews), Proteaceae (macadamia nuts) or Lecythidaceae (Brazil nuts).

 When we think of seeds, we often think of small seeds like sesame seed, sunflower seed, poppy seed or pumpkin seed.
-In fact, coconut (including the husk and inner white flesh that we eat) is also a seed, albeit a very large one!
-Many of the foods that we consider to be "nuts" are in fact part of a seed or its food source, often with the outer fruit or coating removed.
+In fact, coconut (including the husk and inner white flesh that we eat) is also a seed.
+Many of the foods that we consider to be nuts are in fact part of a seed or its food source, often with the outer fruit or coating removed.

 Therefore, while we often use the terms "tree nuts" or "seeds" to describe some foods, these categories are rarely useful for predicting allergy to foods of similar appearance or taste.
 With few exceptions (e.g. most people allergic to cashew are also allergic to pistachio), it is not possible to reliably predict the likelihood of allergy to seed or nut-like food without allergy testing to that particular food.